1: Chemical Product and Company Identification

 with various substances: Reactive

-with oxidizing agents, combustible materials, organic materials, alkalis.
+with reducing agents, combustible materials, organic materials, metals.

 Remarks on Corrosivity: Not